Spitalfields

-Spitalfields (/ˈspɪtəlfiːldz/) is an area in London, England and is located in the London Borough of Tower Hamlets.
+Spitalfields (/ˈspɪtəlfiːldz/) is an area in London, England, and is located in the London Borough of Tower Hamlets.
 It is in East London and situated in the East End.
 Spitalfields is formed around Commercial Street and Brick Lane.
 It has several markets, including Spitalfields Market, the historic Old Spitalfields Market, Brick Lane Market and Petticoat Lane Market.
-The area has a long attracted migrants from overseas, including many Jews, whose presence gained the area the 19th century nickname of Little Jerusalem and is home to a large Bangladeshi community.
+The area has long attracted migrants from overseas; in the 19th century this included many Jews, whose presence gained for the area at that time the nickname of Little Jerusalem.
+Since the second half of the 20th century it has been home to a large Bangladeshi community.

-It was a Hamlet (autonomous area) of the large ancient parish of Stepney in Middlesex, and became an independent parish in 1729.
-Just outside the City of London, it formed part of the County of London from 1889 and was part of the Metropolitan Borough of Stepney from 1900.
+Spitalfields lies just outside the City of London; it was a hamlet (autonomous area) of the large ancient parish of Stepney in Middlesex, and became an independent parish in 1729.
+It formed part of the County of London from 1889 and was part of the Metropolitan Borough of Stepney from 1900.
 It was abolished as a civil parish in 1921.

 Origin and administration

 Toponymy

-The name Spitalfields appears in the form Spittellond in 1399; as The spitel Fyeld on the "Woodcut" map of London of c.1561; and as Spyttlefeildes, also in 1561.
+The name Spitalfields appears in the form Spittellond in 1399; as The spitel Fyeld on the "Woodcut" map of London of c.
+1561; and as Spyttlefeildes, also in 1561.
 The land belonged to St Mary Spital, a priory or hospital (a lodging for travellers run by a religious order) erected on the east side of the Bishopsgate thoroughfare in 1197, from which its name is thought to derive ("spital" being a corruption of the word "hospital".)
 An alternative, and possibly earlier, name for the area was Lolsworth.